-The term 'impairment' refers to the current value of an asset no longer corresponding to its carrying amount.
+The term 'impairment' refers to the current value of an asset no longer corresponding to its balance sheet amount.
 This means that the information disclosed in the balance sheet is no longer correct.
-The company would end up showing the assets as being misleadingly high or misrepresenting its profits and losses.
-In principle, all assets and liabilities that can be placed on a balance sheet can be impaired.
-Impairment of all assets is regulated by the International Accounting Standard 36 (IAS 36).
-The only exceptions are values that are already regulated by other standards.
-These include, for example, inventories (IAS 2), construction contracts (IAS 11), and financial instruments (IAS 39).
+The company would end up showing the assets as being misleadingly high or misrepresenting its value.
+In principle, all assets and liabilities that can be placed on a balance sheet can be impaired (apart from construction contracts).
+Under the generally accepted accounting principles (GAAP), impaired assets are addressed in Statement 144 and the Impairment or Disposal of Long-Lived Asset subsection of ASC 360-10.
+More information can be found on the Investopedia website.

 Most items that a company purchases, such as machines, vehicles, or IT equipment are generally subject to impairment due to wear and tear.
-As a result, scheduled depreciation is applied to such items: accountants regularly write off assets from the date of their operational readiness until they are sold, lost, or scrapped.
+As a result, scheduled depreciation is applied to such items: accountants start reducing the book value of assets from when they are purchased until they are sold, lost, or scrapped.
 In addition, accountants also provide an unscheduled depreciation.
 This can occur both in the case of assets that depreciate according to plan, as well as those that are affected by an unexpected loss in value.
 It also applies in the case of valuables with an indefinite lifespan.
 You cannot write off the latter as planned.
 In any case, you must first perform an impairment test.

 What is the purpose of an impairment test?

-Impairment tests are regulated by the IFRS (International Financial Reporting Standards).
+Impairment tests are regulated by the Internal Revenue Service, the Financial Accounting Standards Board, and the Governmental Accounting Standards Board.
 These are mandatory lowest value tests and their purpose is to determine the actual value of assets.
 This makes it possible to make a reliable statement about a company’s current assets – this is particularly important for investors.
-Impairment tests are carried out in accordance with IAS 36 whenever a suspected impairment exists.
+Impairment tests are carried out in accordance with FASB Statement No. 144 whenever a suspected impairment exists.
 Indications can be internal as well as external.